zacharybabers/Voxel-Experimentation/README.md

 For mesh generation my plan is to use a simple (and currently single-threaded, might attempt multithreading through jobs/burst if the performance is too bad but I have never worked with them so that's a big if) culling algorithm to draw chunks has a single mesh.

-Additionally I'll be doing all of this from scratch w/ unity except importing a library for noise. (https://github.com/Auburn/FastNoiseLite)
+Additionally I'll be doing all of this from scratch w/ unity for rendering except importing a library for noise. (https://github.com/Auburn/FastNoiseLite)